devonorourke/quals/exampleNotes.md

 - You can make bullet points too.
   - and you can make sub bullet points. *fancy*

-If you want to make links to things [click here] [linkofinterest], just follow this template:
+If you want to make links to things just follow this template, or better yet [click here] [linkofinterest].
 [linkofinterest]:https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/